Hindsight bias: Memory distortions

 Hindsight bias has similarities to other memory distortions, such as misinformation effect and false autobiographical memory.
 Misinformation effect occurs after an event is witnessed; new information received after the fact influences how the person remembers the event, and can be called post-event misinformation.
-This is an important issue with an eyewitness testimony.
+This is an important issue with eyewitness testimony.
 False autobiographical memory takes place when suggestions or additional outside information is provided to distort and change memory of events; this can also lead to false memory syndrome.
 At times this can lead to the creation of new memories that are completely false and have not taken place.

 All three of these memory distortions contain a three-stage procedure.
 The details of each procedure are different, but all three can result in some form of psychological manipulation and alteration of memory.
-Stage one is different between the three paradigms, although all involve an event, an event that has taken place (misinformation effect), an event that has not taken place (false autobiographical memory), and a judgment made by a person about an event that must be remembered (hindsight bias).
+Stage one is different between the three paradigms, although all involve an event, an event that has taken place (misinformation effect), an event that has not taken place (false autobiographical memory), and a judgement made by a person about an event that must be remembered (hindsight bias).
 Stage two consists of more information that is received by the person after the event has taken place.
 The new information given in hindsight bias is correct and presented upfront to the person, while the extra information for the other two memory distortions is wrong and presented in an indirect and possibly manipulative way.
 The third stage consists of recalling the starting information.
 The person must recall the original information with hindsight bias and misinformation effect, while a person that has a false autobiographical memory is expected to remember the incorrect information as a true memory.

 Cavillo (2013) tested whether there is a relationship between the amount of time the people performing the experiment gave the participants to respond and the participant's level of bias when recalling their initial judgements.
 The results showed that there is in fact a relationship; the hindsight bias index was greater among the participants who were asked to respond more rapidly than among the participants who were allowed more time to respond.